-Mars lessons leverage A Taxonomy for Learning, Teaching, and Assessing by Anderson and Krathwohl (2001) (see Section 4 and Teacher Guide at the end of this document).
+This Astrobiology lesson leverages A Taxonomy for Learning, Teaching, and Assessing by Anderson and Krathwohl (2001) (referenced at end of this document).
 This taxonomy provides a framework to help organize and align learning objectives, activities, and assessments.
 The taxonomy has two dimensions.
 The first dimension, cognitive process, provides categories for classifying lesson objectives along a continuum, at increasingly higher levels of thinking; these verbs allow educators to align their instructional objectives and assessments of learning outcomes to an appropriate level in the framework in order to build and support student cognitive processes.
 The second dimension, knowledge, allows educators to place objectives along a scale from concrete to abstract.
 By employing Anderson and Krathwohl's (2001) taxonomy, educators can better understand the construction of instructional objectives and learning outcomes in terms of the types of student knowledge and cognitive processes they intend to support.
 All activities provide a mapping to this taxonomy in the Teacher Guide (at the end of this lesson), which carries additional educator resources.
-Combined with the aforementioned taxonomy, the lesson design also draws upon Miller, Linn, and Gronlund's (2009) methods for (a) constructing a general, overarching, instructional objective with specific, supporting, and measurable learning outcomes that help assure the instructional objective is met, and (b) appropriately assessing student performance in the intended learning-outcome areas through rubrics and other measures.
-Construction of rubrics also draws upon Lanz's (2004) guidance, designed to measure science achievement.
+Combined with the aforementioned taxonomy, the lesson design also draws upon Miller, Linn, and Gronlund's (2009) methods for (a) constructing a general, overarching, instructional objective with specific, supporting, and measurable learning outcomes that help assure the instructional objective is met, and (b) appropriately assessing student performance in the intended learning-outcome areas through rubrics and other measures

 How Students Learn: Science in the Classroom (Donovan & Bransford, 2005) advocates the use of a research-based instructional model for improving students' grasp of central science concepts.
 Based on conceptual-change theory in science education, the 5E Instructional Model (BSCS, 2006) includes five steps for teaching and learning: Engage, Explore, Explain, Elaborate, and Evaluate.
 The Engage stage is used like a traditional warm-up to pique student curiosity, interest, and other motivation-related behaviors and to assess students' prior knowledge.
 The Explore step allows students to deepen their understanding and challenges existing preconceptions and misconceptions, offering alternative explanations that help them form new schemata.
 In Explain, students communicate what they have learned, illustrating initial conceptual change.
 The Elaborate phase gives students the opportunity to apply their newfound knowledge to novel situations and supports the reinforcement of new schemata or its transfer.
 Finally, the Evaluate stage serves as a time for students' own formative assessment, as well as for educators' diagnosis of areas of confusion and differentiation of further instruction.
-This five-part sequence is the organizing tool for the Imagine Mars instructional series.
+This five-part sequence is the organizing tool for the Mars instructional series.
 The 5E stages can be cyclical and iterative.